See outfit details in my Porto Portugal guide here!

 Happy Monday!
 (One more day closer to summer!
 Am I the only one measuring weeks by their proximity to warmer weather these days?)

 When I went to Italy a few summers ago, it was SO HOT and sticky that I needed a way to keep my hair off my face but also look cute and stylish at the same time–and–voila!
 I watched a quick Youtube video and my love for the hair scarf was born.
-In fact, the hair scarf is probably my #1 traveling hair hack.
+The hair scarf is probably my #1 traveling hair hack.
 You don’t need to style your hair (or wash it, for that matter!) when you know how to tie a hair scarf properly.
+(Bonus, this method of tying a hair scarf is also an easy way to hide flyaways!)

-Keep reading for my super easy Q + A and scarf tying tutorial!
+Keep reading for my super easy Q + A and scarf styling tutorial!

 How to tie a hair scarf – Common questions: